Contributing to the MariaDB Knowledge Base

 Server System Variables, not

 Server system variables).
-An exception are words such as
+Do not capitalize short function words such as

 Style notes, not

 - All articles should have an excerpt, ideally one that slightly expands on the article title.
-The excerpt is what appears beneath the article title when when listed in a category.
+The excerpt is what appears beneath the article title when when listed on a category page.

-We are working on having an issue tracker to track things that need improvements in the Knowledge Base.
-Until then, we have a partial list below.
-This list is not exhaustive.
-If you find something that needs improvement, just edit the page.
-If you're unsure, discuss your idea on the maria-docs mailing list.
+Documentation as a component when submitting a knowledge base issue in JIRA).
+If you find something that needs improvement, just edit the page or, if you're unsure, discuss your idea on the maria-docs mailing list.